kenneth-nnadi/sailpoint-iiq-test-lab/doc/integration.md

 - FreeIPA is set up as an application in IIQ with LDAP connector, aggregating users and groups.
 - Admin access to IIQ for configuration.

 The guide covers all core IIQ features: Lifecycle Manager, Compliance Manager, Password Management, Access Risk Management, and additional features like SSO, auditing, and reporting.
-Each section includes configuration steps, placeholder for screenshots (to be added later), and test instructions.
-Customize this base as needed for your lab.
+Each section includes configuration steps,and pictures.

 **Note**: Refer to [SailPoint Documentation](https://documentation.sailpoint.com/identityiq/help/) for version-specific details.